 How To Sue a Contractor Without a Written Contract

 You can still sue a contractor for overcharging without a written contract if you can argue that you both made an oral or implied contract.
 If you hire and pay a contractor to do an obvious task, such as painting your home, not painting it is a case of overcharging.
 It’s like a restaurant giving you half a portion when you paid for the full one and refusing to refund you the difference.
 It’s obvious who is in the wrong.

 Another example is if you paid specifically for a wood privacy fence and they placed a plastic or chain link one instead.
 They added the fence, but it’s far from what you agreed on.

 Going to Court

-Most cases filed against a contractor will go to civil court to seek financial compensation for the overcharging and any other injustices against you.
-Only in extreme circumstances, would the case be eligible for a criminal investigation.
+If sue a contractor for overcharging, the case will go to civil court where you can seek financial compensation and help for any other injustices against you.
+Only in extreme circumstances would the case be eligible for a criminal investigation.

 As the filer, you will need to provide the burden of proof that your contractor charged you too much for their services.
 Pictures, text messages, materials and other evidence can help you build a case.
 Consulting with a legal professional is recommended if you don’t have any experience with these types of cases.